Commercial Impact of Olefins & Polyolefins Technologies Parts 1 & 2

 Pt 2: Wednesday 2 September 1-4PM (CET) | Online Workshop

 This course will examine the commercial impact of olefins and polyolefins technologies on cost competitiveness, market dynamics and trade.
-It is especially important for industry newcomers is that our instructors will clarify the technical jargon commonly used in the petrochemical industry.
+New element this year: chemical recycling.

 - Introduction and Petrochemical Feedstocks